antoniablair/weather/README.md

 - If you look at a city's forecast and then begin typing in a different city, erase the forecast message
 - Create some reusable style components that could be used for an About page, etc
 - Save forecast in localStorage until it is no longer up-to-date
+- Improve SEO
+- Improve the UI

-### Potential Features
+### Potential Upcoming Features
 - Login option to save your city
 - Display a GIF that's queried based on the forecasts
 - Display humidity, temperature, etc.